 Note: An entrant may not transfer their entry to another person.

-We have a strict NO REFUND and NO TRANSFER policy, no exceptions (injury/pregnant/called out of town unexpectedly/etc.).
+We have a strict NO REFUND, NO DEFERRAL and NO TRANSFER policy, no exceptions (injury/pregnant/called out of town unexpectedly/etc.).
 You are welcome to pick up your goody bag and race shirt, or have someone pick those items up for you if you are not running.
 Our registration provider does offer a registration protection coverage during sign-up.

 It is against race policy to give your bib to someone else.